junxit/us-congress-bills-115/bill.md

 ---
 legis-num: H.R.
 304
-congress: 115th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fifteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 304

-That the bill from the House of Representatives (H.R.
-304) entitled “An Act to amend the Controlled Substances Act with regard to the provision of emergency medical services.”, do pass with the following
+> To amend the Controlled Substances Act with regard to the provision of emergency medical services.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title